gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Resolution result API

 The entry point to the ResolutionResult API has changed, you can get access to the instance of the ResolutionResult via [configuration.incoming.resolutionResult](dsl/org.gradle.api.artifacts.Configuration.html#org.gradle.api.artifacts.Configuration:incoming).
-New convenience methods were added to API.
-For more information please refer to the javadoc for (ResolutionResult)[docs/javadoc/org/gradle/api/artifacts/result/ResolutionResult.html].
+New convenience methods were added to the API.
+For more information please refer to the javadoc for [ResolutionResult](javadoc/org/gradle/api/artifacts/result/ResolutionResult.html).

 ### Incubating C++ `Compile` task type removed